 A John Deere user account is needed for using the application.

-The user accounts are protected by John Deere’s privacy policy.
+The user account is protected by John Deere’s privacy policy.

-The user authentication shall be done based on the data available from John Deere’s databases.
+The user authentication shall be done based on the data available from John Deere’s database(s).

 The data shared through the application shall be protected according to EU regulations and will be stored in John Deere databases.